Using social media as a marketing communication strategy: perspectives from health-related non-profit organizations

 Co-authored with R.G.
 Duffett.
 Published by BP International.

 Master's research at Cape Peninsula University of Technology.
 The foundational study from which the published papers extended.
+Download the full thesis (PDF).

 I lecture part-time in marketing at CPUT, chair its Marketing Advisory Committee, and speak at industry events on performance marketing, data-led decision-making, and the realities of growth in higher education.
 Open to keynotes, panels, podcasts, and guest lectures.